-- a) The decision to hire a candidate must be made by two thirds of the Members of Council. - b) Terms of the offer shall be prepared by Human Resources and approved by the Council subcommittee. - c) During negotiations of the offer with the candidate, any decisions on the offer must be approved by the subcommittee. - d) If, in the course of employment contract negotiations, a request by the prospective candidate to waive probationary period is supported by the subcommittee, a written report in closed session shall be provided to Council seeking such exemption prior to approval of any employment contract. - 4.
+- a) The decision to hire a candidate must be made by two thirds of the Members of Council - b) Terms of the offer shall be prepared by Human Resources and approved by the Council subcommittee. - c) During negotiations of the offer with the candidate, any decisions on the offer must be approved by the subcommittee. - d) If, in the course of employment contract negotiations, any request by the prospective candidate to waive probationary period is supported by the subcommittee, a written report in closed session shall be provided to Council seeking such exemption prior to approval of any employment contract. - 4.
 Establish by policy that portfolio heads (e.g. City Manager and Deputy City Managers) provide written quarterly updates to Council to ensure that Council is informed of progress being made on all front to achieve strategic priorities. - 5.
 The position of Diversity & Inclusion Officer has now been created in recognition of the critical importance of diversity, equity and inclusion in our organization and our policy making as government.
-As the next step, there should be a Council policy established clearly stating the mandate and responsibilities of the Officer and to ensure that the Officer provides quarterly reports to Council in addition to the development of the overall Diversity, Equity and Inclusion Strategy for the City.
+As the next step, there should be a Council policy established clearly stating the mandate and responsibilities of the Officer and to ensure that the Officer provides annual reports to Council in addition to the development of the overall Diversity, Equity and Inclusion Strategy for the City.

-6. Establish a process/structure for opportunities, in consultation with Planning and Growth Management staff, for Post Public-Meeting Consultation between the local councillor, the regional councillors, and planning staff regarding the progress of technical reports on development applications, as appropriate.
+6. Opportunities for Post Public-Meeting Consultation between the local councilor, the regional counselors, and planning staff regarding the progress of technical reports on development applications.
+[NTD: further discussion with Integrity Commissioner to confirm]